seth-acuitymd/driftctl/README.md

 :warning: - No guarantees on this project, I'm just doing this for my own use and hoping it'll pick up steam

+---

+# Legacy README

+## Contents below this are from the original `snyk/driftctl` project and may not be accurate, current, and may be removed at some point

 ## Why `driftctl` ?

 Infrastructure drift is a blind spot and a source of potential security issues.